hongaar/moker/README.md

 > ⚠️ Note that we use `yarn dlx mokr` to create a new monorepo.
 Once we are
 > inside our monorepo, we can simply use `yarn mokr` to execute commands.

+> 🤓 The monorepo is initiated with Yarn without Zero-Installs and in legacy
+> `nodeLinker: node-modules` mode because a lot of packages are not yet
+> compatible with PnP or require a workaround.

 If you want additional tools installed at the monorepo level, add them with: